quiver-team/torch-quiver/README.md

 --------------------------------------------------------------------------------

-Quiver is a distributed graph learning library for PyTorch.
-The goal of Quiver is to make distributed graph learning fast and easy to use.
+Quiver is a distributed graph learning library for [PyTorch Geometric](https://github.com/pyg-team/pytorch_geometric) (PyG).
+The goal of Quiver is to make large-scale distributed graph learning fast and easy to use.

 <!-- **Quiver** is a high-performance GNN training add-on which can fully utilize the hardware to achive the best GNN trainning performance.
 By integrating Quiver into your GNN training pipeline with **just serveral lines of code change**, you can enjoy **much better end-to-end performance** and **much better scalability with multi-gpus**, you can even achieve **super linear scalability** if your GPUs are connected with NVLink, Quiver will help you make full use of NVLink. -->